Coomera Connector (Future stages) Loganholme to Coomera, planning

 These models have been analysed and interpreted by experts in flood modelling and hydrology issues associated with delivering major infrastructure projects.

-The department also brought on board an independent panel of 3 qualified hydraulic experts who are reviewing and providing advice on our hydraulic studies and the mitigation measures included within the concept design.
+We brought on board an independent panel of 3 qualified hydraulic experts who are reviewing and providing advice on our hydraulic studies and the mitigation measures included within the concept design.

 The hydraulic analysis has informed the concept design, including the extent and location of waterway openings, bridging and culverts, to ensure strict performance measures are met, such as afflux (rise in water level) limits and time of inundation.